 - Shannon Falls – Visit this gorgeous 335 meter waterfall with an impressive cascade and featuring a well looked after wooden boardwalk with excellent rock climbing opportunities.

-- Sea to Sound Gondola – 10-minute gondola ride that will transport you to Summit Lodge, where the views of the Howe Sound, the Coast Range mountains, the Stawamus Chief and the town of Squamish are absolutely magnificent.
+- Sea to Sky Gondola – 10-minute gondola ride that will transport you to Summit Lodge, where the views of the Howe Sound, the Coast Range mountains, the Stawamus Chief and the town of Squamish are absolutely magnificent.

 - Stawamus Chief Park – An imposing 700m high granite dome that soars imperiously above a collection of fjords known as the Howe Sound.
 Divided in three separate summits, they all have sensational panoramic views of the area.